What's behind Russia's disinformation campaign in Georgia? | DW | 24.11.2020

 European countries, particularly those with large immigrant or refugee populations, are portrayed through fake news as violent and lawless.
 A video of protesters in Algeria shared on Georgian Facebook was titled in Russian "Germany: Police got stuck in the Muslim Quarter."

-Another example came in September, with a faked letter from the EU Commission thanking the Georgian president for hosting a non-existent refugee camp.
+Another example came in September, with a faked letter from the European Commission thanking the Georgian president for hosting a non-existent refugee camp.

 How does Russia get stories like this out there?
 Election monitors of the NGO International Society for Fair Elections and Democracy (ISFED) discovered a coordinated network of 11 disguised Facebook pages with 762,832 subscribers.
 Most of them shared seemingly-harmless "clickbait" content about animals or personality quizzes, but which ISFED say "aim to cultivate trust of citizens toward Kremlin-supported news agencies, to lower their guard, or collect their information."